IPL 2018: Royal Challengers Bangalore eye a powerful team effort

 Bengaluru, April 21: One team always promises big things in the run-up to every edition of the Indian Premier League (IPL).
 The other team always look up to the IPL with the hope of washing away the stains of a well below par previous season.

 It's a recurring theme for Royal Challengers Bangalore (RCB) and Delhi Daredevils (DD) over the 11 IPL editions.
-Now, they will meet each other on Saturday (April 21) at the M Chinnaswamy stadium here and once again the team winning toss will be eager to set a target, something of a trend in this season of IPL.
+Now, they will meet each other on Saturday (April 21) at the M Chinnaswamy stadium here.
+RCB won the toss and elected to field as rain threat loomed over the match.

 IPL PAGE | IPL SCHEDULE | PREVIEWS: CSK VS SRH | RR VS MI | SCOREBOARD